RESEARCH STARTER

 A Devil Inside, Lindsay-Abaire’s first New York production, premiered at Soho Rep in January 1997.
 The play, a send-up of nineteenth-century Russian novels, is about a woman with a tragic past who runs a New York City laundromat.
 It starred Marylouise Burke, a middle-aged actor who became something of a muse for Lindsay-Abaire.
 Burke also appeared in his next play, which he had written as a student at Juilliard.
 The absurdist comedy Fuddy Meers premiered at Manhattan Theatre Club in New York City in November 1999.
 Many people consider the play—a farce about a woman who has her memory erased every time she goes to sleep—Lindsay-Abaire’s first major work.

-Lindsay-Abaire’s comedy Wonder of the World premiered in November 2001 at the Manhattan Theater Club.
-The play—about a woman’s quest to break free of her sheltered life and disastrous marriage—starred Sarah Jessica Parker, who was widely popular at the time due to the success of her television program Sex and the City (1998–2004).
-Lindsay-Abaire’s play Kimberly Akimbo premiered at South Coast Repertory in Costa Mesa, California in 2000.
+Lindsay-Abaire’s comedy Wonder of the World premiered in November 2001 at the Manhattan Theatre Club.
+The play—about a woman’s quest to break free of her sheltered life and disastrous marriage—starred Sarah Jessica Parker, whose popularity increased through the success of her television program Sex and the City (1998–2004).
+Lindsay-Abaire’s play Kimberly Akimbo premiered at South Coast Repertory in Costa Mesa, California, in 2001.
 The play is about a sixteen-year-old girl who suffers from a rare disease that makes her age at an accelerated rate.
 Lindsay-Abaire wrote the role specifically for his colleague Burke.
-The play had its New York premiere at the Manhattan Theater Club in 2003.
+The play had its New York premiere at the Manhattan Theatre Club in 2003.

 Lindsay-Abaire wrote the books for several musicals, including the short-lived High Fidelity (2008), based on the Nick Hornby novel, and Shrek the Musical (2008), which ran for two years on Broadway and won a slew of honors, including nominations for eight Tony Awards, four Olivier Awards, and a Grammy.
-Lindsay-Abaire's lyrics for the musical won him the Ed Kleban Award for most promising musical theater lyricist in the United States.
+Lindsay-Abaire’s lyrics for the musical won him the Ed Kleban Award for most promising musical theater lyricist in the United States.
 He teamed up with the same composer from Shrek the Musical to adapt his play Kimberly Akimbo into a musical as well.
-The show first appeared Off-Broadway in 2021, receiving widespread praise and a sold-out run.
+The show first appeared Off-Broadway in 2021 and completed a sold-out run.
 It premiered on Broadway in November 2022 at the Booth Theatre and went on to garner the most awards of any show at the 2023 Tony Awards ceremony, including the awards for best musical, best book, and best original score.
+In 2024, the cast recording of Kimberly Akimbo received a Grammy Award nomination for Best Musical Theater Album.
+The same year, a North American tour of the show was launched and Music Theatre International acquired the musical’s licensing rights for future stage productions.

 Impact